Lowe homers twice, Rays hold off Dodgers 6-4 to even Series

 Four of the first five LA pitchers allowed runs, with Dylan Floro keeping a clean slate after benefiting from a nice defensive play and a replay review that ended the second.
 The Dodgers were the first team to use four pitchers within the first four innings of a World Series game since the Oakland Athletics against Cincinnati in Game 3 of the 1990 World Series.

-Gonsolin, the rookie right-hander who started, allowed Lowe’s first homer and was done after 1 1/3 innings.
+Gonsolin allowed Lowe’s first homer and was done after 1 1/3 innings.
 That was the shortest start in a World Series game since San Francisco’s Jake Peavy was done after giving up five runs in 1 1-/ innings in a 10-0 loss at Kansas City in Game 6 of the 2014 World Series.

 Snell threw only 10 pitches in a 1-2-3 first that included strikeouts of Betts and Turner.
 After 11 of his first 15 pitches in the second inning were balls, among two walks and a strikeout, the 2018 Al Cy Young Award winner retired the next 10 batters until the walk to Hernández in the fifth.